NewYaroslav/hmac-cpp/README.md

 ## 🔒 Security notes

-`secure_buffer` wipes its memory on destruction.
+`secure_buffer` wipes its memory on destruction and zeroizes truncated bytes on resize.
 It does not page‑lock buffers, provide guard pages, or mitigate neighboring memory attacks.

 ---